The Truth of Prometheus (The Play)

 POLYKRATES.

-Come now, I do not have time to waste, with this senseless conversation that shall lead to nowhere!
+Come now, I have not time to waste on this senseless conversation that shall lead to nowhere!

 PROMETHEUS.